carpentries/lesson-example/setup.md

 If you want to preview changes on your own machine before pushing them to GitHub, you must install the software described below.
-Julian Thilo wrote instructions for [installing Jekyll on Windows][jekyll-windows].

 1.  **[Ruby](https://www.ruby-lang.org/en/downloads/)**.